jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Analyzer-AI-Agent.md

 * The Orchestrator Agent initiates the flow (e.g., on schedule or event).
 * It instructs the Technical Analysis Agent and Sentiment Agent to analyze the stocks.
-* The Technical Agent contacts the Market Data Agent for stock data, and the Sentiment Agent uses News Agent to fetch news data for the stocks.
+* The Technical Agent contacts the Market Data Agent for stock data, and the Sentiment Agent uses the News Agent to fetch news data for the stocks.
 * The Orchestrator Agent combines all signals and makes a recommendation.
 * All insights are logged by the Logging Agent.

-The word “agent” here is a general term.
-It can refer to an large language model (LLM) or an entity that performs specific tasks.
+The word “agent” is a general term here.
+It can refer to a large language model (LLM) or an entity that performs specific tasks.
 For example:
 * The “Technical Analysis Agent” is a large language model.
 It calculates various technical indicators for stocks and uses reasoning to provide a technical assessment.
 * Conversely, the “Market Data Agent” retrieves stock data from the stock exchange.

 ### Technologies
 I use ChatGPT-4.1 as the large language model (LLM) and LangGraph as the agent framework.
 The AI agent is built with Python and Angular.
-The web user interface is developed entirely through AI-assisted coding.
+The web user interface is developed entirely through Cursor, an AI-assisted coding tool.

 The agent functions as a REST service with endpoints for on-demand stock analysis requests.
 It also runs the "watchlist" job in the background to automatically generate insightful alerts for the user.